grplyler/raylib-articles/README.md

 ## 4. Slightly Longer Version

 A single `g++` or `gcc` command is fine for small projects, but for most projects, you're going to want a build system.
-We'll go with CMake since it seems to be the defactor standard for C/C++ projects.
+We'll go with CMake since it seems to be the defacto standard for C/C++ projects.

 ### 4.1 Folder Structure & Setup